 - iBuying: makes fair cash offers on qualifying homes

-- Real Estate Marketplace: sells homes directly to local buyers
+- Real Estate Marketplace: sells homes directly to local buyers and third-party investors

 - Trade-ins: in select markets, sellers can "trade-in" their current homes for another home on the open market or in Opendoor's inventory to streamline the process, close on both at the same time, and (theoretically) save on fees